 Managing up and the myth of hyper productivity

 I’ve had a lot of conversations with managers lately who are either burnt out, or well on their way.
 To be clear - none of these managers are lazy, disengaged, or lacking in capability.
-In fact - it’s the opposite.
-They’re high performers in their respective organisations drowning under a constant tide of expectation - to deliver everything on the list, to hit every deadline without question no matter how unrealistic the brief, or how thinly their team and resourcing is spread.
+They’re all high performers in their respective organisations drowning under a constant tide of ‘do more’ - to deliver everything on the list, to hit every deadline without question no matter how unrealistic the brief, or how thinly their team is spread.

-The myth of hyper-productivity - the idea that we can always do more with less - has left a serious strain on the relationship between senior leadership and middle management.
-It has also left all the low-hanging fruit picked.
-There is no ‘easy win’ for teams any more.
+The myth of hyper-productivity - the idea that we can always do more with less - is a constant strain on the relationship between senior leadership and middle management.
+I have lost count of the times I’ve said “all the low-hanging fruit has been picked” in meetings.
+There are no ‘quick wins’ for teams any more.
 Our world is more volatile and complex, our task more difficult, and customer expectations have changed.
 It requires a shift away from old thinking and rigid pressure, and towards a flexible partnership.

 Managers can’t do everything

 The burden on middle managers isn’t just a middle management problem - it’s a leadership design problem.
-Senior leaders can reduce the strain by moving from the old ‘command and control’ approach (or what I affectionately call ‘Leader as God’) to a partnership model.
+Senior leaders can reduce the strain by moving away from the old ‘command and control’ approach (or what I affectionately call ‘Leader as God’).
 This means recognising that managers don’t need to single-handedly develop every capability in house, nor deliver every project themselves.

 Sometimes the right solution is to buy in specialist skills temporarily, redistribute work across the branch, review service levels, or partner with external providers who have the capacity and desire to deliver for you.
 Doing so frees managers up to focus on (or develop) their core strengths: leading people, building a healthy team culture, managing workloads, and delivering quality outcomes among others.